Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Demonstration of the WSD Telecare Questionnaire Study

-Posterior inference on principal–strata composition indicated that, on average, 84.4\% of participants were always-survivors, 3.2\% were protected, and 12.4\% were never-survivors.
-To summarize the CSACE, we defined the set of \emph{likely always-survivors} as the union of (i) control arm participants observed to survive to 12 months and (ii) participants with a posterior probability at least 0.8 of belonging to the always-survivor stratum.
-Figure~\ref{fig:scatter} displays each participant’s posterior probability of belonging to the always–survivor stratum plotted against the posterior mean CSACE.
-Most observations lie at or above 0.95 on the vertical axis, indicating high classification certainty for stratum membership.
-Classification uncertainty is limited and shows no systematic relation to the estimated CSACE; a small number of points have lower probabilities, but they are sparse and not concentrated at extreme CSACE values.
+Posterior inference on principal strata composition indicated that, on average, 84.4\% of participants were always-survivors, 3.2\% were protected, and 12.4\% were never-survivors.
+To summarize the CSACE, we defined the set of \emph{likely always-survivors} as those participants with a posterior probability of at least 0.8 of belonging to the always-survivor stratum.

+Figure~\ref{fig:scatter} displays, for each participant, the posterior mean CSACE on the horizontal axis and the posterior probability of belonging to the always-survivor principal stratum on the vertical axis.
+We use a probability threshold of 0.80 to define ``likely always-survivors'', so points in the upper portion of the plot correspond to individuals with high posterior certainty of being in the always-survivor stratum.
+Most observations lie very close to 1.00 on the vertical axis, with the bulk of points above 0.95, suggesting high classification certainty for principal stratum membership.
+Only a small subset of participants have posterior probabilities below 0.90, and these are scattered across the range of CSACE values rather than concentrated at large positive or negative effects.
+Thus, classification uncertainty appears limited and does not show any obvious association with the magnitude or sign of the estimated CSACE.

-Posterior summaries of the stratum proportions and the overall CSACE are reported in Table~\ref{tab:posterior-summaries}.
+Posterior summaries of the stratum proportions and the overall SACE are reported in Table~\ref{tab:posterior-summaries}.

-Figure~\ref{fig:csace_dist} displays the distribution of individual CSACE estimates among likely always-survivors.
-The left panel shows sorted posterior means with 95\% CrIs; nearly all intervals cover zero, indicating limited evidence for large individual effects, although the spread of point estimates suggests heterogeneity.
-The right panel histogram is approximately centered at zero.
-The overall mean CSACE was $-0.57$ (95\% CrI $[-3.58,\,2.53]$), indicating no compelling difference between telecare and usual care in the 12 month EQ-5D–VAS summary score for the average always-survivor.
+Figure~\ref{fig:csace_dist} summarizes the distribution of individual CSACE estimates among likely always-survivors, defined as participants with posterior probability at least 0.80 of belonging to the always-survivor principal stratum.
+In the left panel, each position on the horizontal axis corresponds to a single participant, and the solid curve shows the posterior mean CSACE values sorted from smallest to largest.
+The light band around the curve represents 95\% credible intervals for each individual effect.
+Across patients, the posterior means range from modest negative to modest positive values, indicating meaningful heterogeneity in the estimated effects, but nearly all intervals include zero, suggesting limited evidence for large individual-level benefits or harms.
+The right panel displays a histogram of the posterior mean CSACEs with a smooth density overlay.
+The distribution is approximately symmetric and centered slightly below zero.
+The overall mean CSACE was $-0.57$ (95\% CrI $[-3.58,\,2.53]$), indicating no compelling difference between telecare and usual care in the 12 month EQ-5D-VAS summary score for the average always-survivor.

 To explore effect modification among likely always-survivors, we adopted a Bayesian “fit-the-fit” strategy: \cite{hahn2020bayesian} posterior mean CSACEs were used as responses in a classification and regression tree (CART) fitted to baseline covariates.
 The resulting tree (Figure~\ref{fig:cart_csace}) uses baseline deprivation score for the primary split at 15.
 Participants with deprivation $\ge 15$ had a mean CSACE of $0.61$ (95\% CrI $[-2.66,\,4.07]$), whereas those with deprivation $<15$ had a mean CSACE of $-4.20$ (95\% CrI $[-9.23,\,0.72]$), suggesting a greater tendency toward outcomes favoring usual care in the latter group.